digitalhabitat/agbot_0/README.md

 ## Quick start up

-To get the agbot moving perfrom the following steps
+To get the agbot moving perform the following steps

 0. Switch on the 12 volt Logic battery by fliping the amber rocker switch inside the tool box encolsure.
 1. Turn on the Nvidia TX2 by pressing the right most button.
 (Green LED on TX2 will light)